SebastBake/CobaltMirror/README.md

 - Wikitude is used for the AR.
 Team Cobalt currently uses a student license.
 - A google services json file is required to gain access to the Google API (used for location data) and Firebase (used for user location sharing and chat).
-- Google maps api and static maps api
+- Google maps api, static maps api and places api
+- Picasso

 ### Android App Setup